 Casa Congo comes from the words “Casa” (home) + “Congo” (local howler monkey).

-In 2017, a team of surfers, scientists and artists followed their Nicaraguan friend to El Astillero, a small fishing village near the Chacocente Wildlife Refuge.
+In 2017, a team of surfers, scientists, entrepreneurs and artists followed their Nicaraguan friend to El Astillero, a small fishing village near the Chacocente Wildlife Refuge.
 This region is rich in biodiversity and culture, however it faces serious challenges: poverty, plastic pollution, deforestation, seasonal flooding, and illegal poaching of turtle eggs.

 Our Community Partners